 Dr. Caldwell Esselstyn, a surgeon who is on a whole food plant based diet since 1984, a gold medalist in rowing at the Olympic Games, and the director of the cardiovascular prevention and reversal program at The Cleveland Clinic Wellness Institute.
 He is an author of the book Prevent and Reverse Heart Disease.

-For salads, instead of oil you can make your own salad dressing in a minute by combining lemon, ground garlic, ground cinnamon, ground pepper, and parsley.
-If you order a salad in a restaurant, ask them to not add any oil.
+For salads, instead of oil we can make our own salad dressing in a minute by combining lemon, ground garlic, ground cinnamon, ground pepper, and parsley.
+If we order a salad in a restaurant, we can request oil not to be added.

-For frying, instead of oil use diced tomatoes or water.
+For frying, instead of oil we can use diced tomatoes or water.
 Pour one to two tablespoons of water in a pan to start with and then add as many tablespoons as needed.
 Stir the food from time to time so that it doesn’t burn.
 The whole process is easy, uncomplicated, and healthy.
-For baking, instead of oil use spices.
-When you bake food in an oven, there is no need to pour oil over it, just add some spices or a sauce of choice.
+For baking, instead of oil we can use spices.
+When we bake food in an oven, there is no need to pour oil over it.